Orange, California: Arts and culture

+Memorial Hall, on the campus of Chapman University.

 Points of interest

 The Orange International Street Fair has occurred annually over Labor Day Weekend in Downtown Orange since 1973.
 The fair draws an average of 400,000 in attendance every year.

 The Orange County Zoo is located in Orange at Irvine Regional Park.

 Shopping includes The Village at Orange and The Outlets at Orange, an outdoor shopping and entertainment center that includes a skatepark and bowling center.

 The Woman's Club of Orange, organized in 1915, holds an annual flower show.
 Their clubhouse, built in 1923–1924, is listed on the National Register of Historic Places.

-The "Villa Park Orchards Association" packing house, located along the former Atchison, Topeka and Santa Fe Railway mainline, is the sole remaining fruit packing operation in Orange County.
+The "Villa Park Orchards Association" packing house, located along the former Atchison, Topeka and Santa Fe Railway mainline, previously was the sole remaining fruit packing operation in Orange County, before the packing house was sold to Chapman University in 2018 for conversion into student housing.
+The old packing house can still be seen today in its current role as dorming for students.

 The Lewis Ainsworth House is a restored house museum.

 Architectural styles in Old Towne Orange

 Architectural styles in Old Towne Orange include Bungalow, Craftsman Bungalow, Arts and Crafts Movement, Hip roof cottage, Mediterranean Revival architecture, Prairie Style architecture, Spanish Colonial Revival architecture, and Victorian architecture.